Calypso3362/Yahtzee2020/README.md

 # Game decription

 Basic rules:
--	Number of players: 2-10 (3-4 will be the best)
+-	Number of players: 2
--	Players take turns to roll 5 dices with a total of 13 turns
+-	Players take turns to roll 5 dice with a total of 13 turns
--	For each turn, player can select any number of unwanted dice and roll again for a maximum of 3 times
+-	For each turn, player will roll the 5 dice, and then select any number of unwanted dice and reroll for a maximum of 2 times
 -	According to the final result, player choose one of the 13 combinations and count the score into a list
 -	If the result cannot match with any of the combinations, 0 score will be marked
--	There will be two parts of the game, with different combination but a total number of 13(excluding some special combination)
+-	There will be two parts of the game, with different combinations but a total number of 13(excluding some special combination)
 -	The player with highest score wins

 New 2020 rules:
 - A new mode will be added (named Creative mode), as special rules and play styles are included while players can choose to play in normal mode or creative mode before the game start.
-    - A new dice will be added with 12 faces and only one of the face has a function of all-match.
+    - The basic Yahtzee rules still apply but there will be a role system added.
-    - Chance card is added as players are allowed to use the function on it, such as, increase one rolling opportunity or roll others dice again, etc.
+    - 6 roles are available include Alchemist, Druid, Gambler, GM, Saint, and Paladin, each with a unique skill to affect the game.
-    - Players have to achieve some requirements to be able to draw a chance card.
-Everyone will be disturbed one card at the beginning of the game.
+    - Players will get a random role by rolling a dice at the start of the game.

 Combinations:
 *First half:*